helidon-io/helidon/tracing/README.md

 # Usage

-To use tracing in SE, add a dependency on `helidon-tracing` and a tracer implementation, then register the tracer with server configuration.
+To use tracing in Helidon, add a dependency on `helidon-tracing` and a tracer implementation, then register the tracer with server configuration.

 pom.xml: